openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS.rst

   zpool export -a
   zpool import -N -R /mnt rpool
   zpool import -N -R /mnt bpool
-  zfs load-key -a
+  # Replace “UUID” as appropriate; use zfs list to find it:
-  zfs mount rpool/ROOT/debian
+  zfs mount rpool/ROOT/ubuntu_UUID
   zfs mount -a

 If needed, you can chroot into your installed environment::